-Turtles, both of land and sea, has various symbolic significance, including peace, resolution, taking life slow, protection, fertility, longevity, endurance, emotional strength, and ancient wisdom.
+Turtles, both of the land and sea, have various symbolic significance, including peace, resolution, taking life slow, protection, fertility, longevity, endurance, emotional strength, and ancient wisdom.

 To have a turtle as your totem animal means you have the inner wisdom and patience to understand that all things occur at their perfect time.
 So you never rush but contemplate before taking each step.

 Just as a turtle protects itself against formidable predators, so too, you retreat into your peaceful mind to shield yourself from negative emotions such as jealousy and thoughtlessness.

 You take the best care of yourself and appreciate all creations heartily in your long and fruitful life.